cloudify-cosmo/packman/docs/alternative_methods.rst

 - this will override the get method when running ``pkm get -c riemann``
 - same goes for the ``pack`` method.

-for an example, see: #GITHUB GET FILE#
+for an example, see an example `get <https://github.com/cloudify-cosmo/packman/blob/develop/packman/examples/get.py>`_ file.